2024 Château Ausone

 chevron-down

 The history of Château Ausone dates back to Roman times.
 The estate is named after Ausonius, a Roman poet and statesman who owned the property in the 4th century AD.
-Ausonius is known for his work 'Mosella', a Latin poem describing the Moselle River and its surroundings.
-The property's association with this prominent figure adds to its historical significance.
-The estate was farmed throughout the Middle Ages, with various owners overseeing its development.
-During this period, the region's viticultural and winemaking practices evolved, paving the way for Bordeaux to become one of the world's most sought-after wine-producing regions.
+Ausonius is known for his work "Mosella," a Latin poem describing the Moselle River and its surroundings.
+The property's association with this prominent figure contributes to its historical significance.
+The estate was cultivated throughout the Middle Ages, with various owners overseeing its development.
+During this period, viticultural and winemaking practices in the region evolved, paving the way for Bordeaux to become one of the world's most sought-after wine-producing regions.

-Château Ausone’s vineyards are located on the limestone plateau of Saint-Émilion, which is known for producing wines of exceptional finesse and aging potential.
-The estate’s vineyard is relatively small in size, but is planted with a mix of grape varieties.
-Merlot and Cabernet Franc are the primary grapes, with a higher percentage of Cabernet Franc in the blend, which contributes to the unique character of Ausone’s wines.
+Château Ausone's vineyards are located on the Saint-Émilion limestone plateau, renowned for producing wines of exceptional finesse and aging potential.
+The estate's vineyard is relatively small but is planted with a mix of grape varieties.
+Merlot and Cabernet Franc are the primary grapes, with a higher percentage of Cabernet Franc in the blend, contributing to the unique character of Ausone's wines.
 The limestone soil and south-facing slopes of the vineyard play a crucial role in producing high-quality grapes.
 Château Ausone is known for its dedication to quality and meticulous vinification.
-The vineyards are meticulously maintained and the grapes are harvested by hand to ensure the best possible fruit quality.
-The winemaking process involves a combination of traditional and modern techniques.
+The vineyards are meticulously maintained, and the grapes are hand-harvested to ensure the highest possible fruit quality.
+The winemaking process combines traditional and modern techniques.
 The wines are typically aged in new French oak barrels to enhance complexity and structure.
-Château Ausone produces only a limited amount of wine each year due to the small size of the vineyard.
+Château Ausone produces only a limited amount of wine each year due to the small size of its vineyard.
 The Grand Vin, simply called Château Ausone, is considered one of the most exceptional and rare wines in Bordeaux.
-The estate also produces a second wine called Chapelle d'Ausone, which offers a more accessible and drinkable option.
+The estate also produces a second wine called Chapelle d'Ausone, which offers a more accessible and easy-drinking option.

 Climate, location and terroir of Château Ausone